CosmeValera/ReactProjects/devOps/sonarqube/README.md

 **Project steps:**
 - Install sonar in npm:
   - `npm install -g @sonar/scan`
-- Execute the sonar analysis:
+- Execute the sonar analysis with the token:
   - `sonar -Dsonar.host.url=http://localhost:9000 -Dsonar.token=sqp_e861f193e51fe3ae0a225217f5a164ba6175e4f2 -Dsonar.projectKey=my-node-project`

 A `.scannerwork` folder must have been created in your project.
 And in your terminal it will tell you something like this: